sao-eht/ehthops/docs/source/running.rst

 - SRCDIR

-  - CORRDAT, a list of data directories
+  - CORRDAT, a colon-separated list of data directories (correlation products) to use for SRC data, with higher precedence coming first

     - Variable levels of subdirectories, which determines the value passed to the -d option